English Amateur Championship: 1928

 For the thirteenth Championship, matches in the final stages were extended to 7 frames with the final being over 9 frames.
 The finals were held outside London for the first time, being held at Camkin's Hall in Birmingham.
 There were 40 entries.
 As in 1927 there were two qualifiers from London and one from the other sections.
 11 players qualified for the finals which started on Monday 27 February with the final on Saturday 3 March.
 Pat Matthews from Bristol played Frank Whittall from Birmingham in the final.
 Matthews led 3–1 before Whitall won the next three frames to lead.
 Matthews won frame 8 and then won the final frame 53–48 "after a great struggle" to win the match 5–4.

 1929

 49 players entered the fourteenth Championship.
 The finals were again held at Camkin's Hall in Birmingham from 4 to 9 February.
-Laurie Steeples from Sheffield beat Frank Whittall from Birmingham.
+Laurie Steeples from Rotherham beat Frank Whittall from Birmingham.
 Whittles led 4–3 but Steeples won the last two to take the Championship.